saltstack/salt/doc/ref/cli/salt-minion.rst

 ``salt-minion``
 ===============

-The salt minion daemon, recieves commands from a remote salt master.
+The salt minion daemon, receives commands from a remote salt master.

 Synopsis
 ========